hashcript/docs/README.md

 }
 ```

-The response may include:
+The response may also include:

 ```text
 X-Request-Id
 ```

-Preserve it.
+Preserve this value for debugging/support.

 Recommended Flutter exception: